mathworks/MATLAB-Simulink-Challenge-Project-Hub/README.md

 If you are industry or faculty and interested in further information, to provide feedback, or to nominate a new project, contact us <strong>[here](https://www.mathworks.com/academia/student-challenge/mathworks-excellence-in-innovation-contact-us.html)</strong>.

-### **_NEW_  [Sustainability and Renewable Energy Challenge](https://www.mathworks.com/academia/student-challenge/sustainability-and-renewable-energy-challenge-2023.html)!** :sun_with_face:
+### **_Challenge Concluded_: [Sustainability and Renewable Energy Challenge](https://www.mathworks.com/academia/student-challenge/sustainability-and-renewable-energy-challenge-2023.html)!** :sun_with_face:

-_We are excited to announce the MathWorks Sustainability and Renewable Energy Challenge!
-We invite you to submit innovative solutions to environmental challenges related to sustainability and renewable energy.
+_Our Sustainability and Renewable Energy Challenge has ended, and we are now reviewing the fantastic submissions we received.
+The enthusiasm and innovation have been remarkable.
-By participating, you have the opportunity to **win up to $1000**.
-Visit this **[page](https://www.mathworks.com/academia/student-challenge/sustainability-and-renewable-energy-challenge-2023.html)**_ to learn more about the challenge and how to participate
+Stay tuned!
+We are excited to soon announce the winners and award the prizes to the most outstanding solutions.
+Keep an eye on this **[page](https://www.mathworks.com/academia/student-challenge/sustainability-and-renewable-energy-challenge-2023.html)**_ for the upcoming announcement and to celebrate the achievements of our talented participants."

 ## Projects by technology trends :file_cabinet: